 - Select tool: The select tool is used to select, move, modify and delete elements.
 Elements can be selected by clicking on them or by dragging a rubber band arround one or more elements.
 Elements can be added or removed from a selection by holding down the control key while clicking on the element.
 The current selection can be moved by dragging them with the mouse.
 Double clicking an element brings up the editor for that element.
 Right clicking an element brings up a pop-up menu from which properties of the element can be changed.
 It is possible to change the source and target of an edge by moving the mouse to the beginning or end of an edge until a small circle appears.
 Drag this circle to a new location in order to change the source or target of the edge.

 - Location tool: The location tool is used to add new locations.
 Simply click with the left mouse button in order to add a new location.

 - Edge tool: The edge tool is used to add new edges between locations.
 Start the edge by clicking on the source location, then click in order to place nails and finally click the target location.
-The operation can be cancelled by pressing the middle or right mouse button.
+The operation can be cancelled by pressing the right mouse button.

 - Nail tool: The nail tool is used to add new nails to an edge.
 Simply click and drag anywhere on an edge to add and place a new nail.